University of York Students' Union

-University of York Students' Union (YUSU) is the representative body for the students at the University of York, England.
+University of York Students' Union (York SU, formerly YUSU) is the representative body for the students at the University of York, England.
 It provides representation for all students, is the key provider of entertainment and welfare services, and operates a range of commercial ventures including a cafe bar and events & marketing department.
-Pierrick Roger is the current Union President.
-At one time entertainer Tom Scott was president after running as Mad Cap'n Tom, entered against his will by friends and dressed as a pirate.
+Lewis Parrey is the current Union Affairs Officer (head of the union).

-YUSU is responsible for representing and campaigning for students to the university, for example over improved facilities such as a 24-hour library.
+York SU is responsible for representing and campaigning for students to the university, for example over improved facilities such as a 24-hour library.

+History

+Tom Scott was elected as president under the persona of 'Mad Cap'n Tom', wearing the tradition pirate costume during campaigning, in 2008.

 Services

 Events

-Most regular late night events are run by College Junior Common Room Committees in the campus bars; however the union provides support to individual college Entertainments reps, through providing training, health and safety advice, and acts as a representative to university Catering and Bar Management, as well as to other venues in York city.
+Most regular late night events are run by college Junior Common Room committees in the campus bars; however the union provides support to individual college Entertainments reps, through providing training, health and safety advice, and acts as a representative to university Catering and Bar Management, as well as to other venues in York city.
 The Union runs Late Licence events in The Courtyard on a Saturday night; and organises a variety of cross Campus events including the Freshers and Graduation Balls.